o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 ~~~~~~~~~~~~~

 Exchange of IQ samples, as well as C-plane specific information, is
-performed using a set of buffers allocated by xRAN library from DPDK
+performed using a set of buffers allocated by O-RAN library from DPDK
 memory and shared with the l1 application.
 Buffers are allocated as a
 standard mbuf structure and DPDK pools are used to manage the allocation
 and free resources.
 Shared buffers are allocated at the init stage and
 are expected to be reused within 80 TTIs (10 ms).

-The xRAN protocol requires U-plane IQ data to be transferred in network
+The O-RAN protocol requires U-plane IQ data to be transferred in network
 byte order, and the L1 application handles IQ sample data in CPU byte
 order, requiring a swap.
 The PHY BBU pooling tasks perform copy and byte
 order swap during packet processing.